Log In | Join BIA

 More »

-Publication date: November 2025Source: Clinical Infection in Practice, Volume 28Author(s): Shriyansh Srivastava, Dheeraj Sharma, G.S.N.
-Koteswara Rao, Sachin Kumar, Aroop Mohanty, Sanjit Sah, Sakshi Sharma, Rachana Mehta
+Publication date: Available online 22 November 2025Source: Clinical Infection in PracticeAuthor(s): Subrat Kumar, Subhra Subhadra, Snehasish Mishra, Ranjan K. Mohapatra, Aroop Mohanty, Sanjit Sah, Rachana Mehta

 Upcoming Events